What are job search engines?

 A job board essentially sells job posts or job details, whereas job search engines use a performance-based mechanism for job advertising.

 Market needs and competition

 A job search engine crawls the internet and indexes all available positions from a variety of employment portals and employment sites.
-To fuel their search results, job boards rely on advertising a position directly to their website.
+To fuel their top job searches results, job boards rely on advertising a position directly to their website.
 As a consequence, HR or talent acquisition professionals intending to post job openings online face more competition.

 Indeed and SimplyHired are two of the most prominent job search engines, with millions of job listings on their own sites.
 (It is a job search engine as well as a job board.)
 Getwork seeks for employment on the websites of small, medium, and large businesses, excluding job boards.
 Green Job Bank or JobsOnTheMenu, for example, are niche job search engines that collect jobs from a variety of employment-specific sites.